Using Flightcontrol.json to Configure your Project

 will result in an automatic deployment of any git push to the branch.
 Changing the trigger to"manual"

-will prevent automatic deployments and require manually deploying the environment in the hamburger menu in the environment show page:
+will prevent automatic deployments and require manually deploying the environment with one of the deployment options in the dashboard :

 - Example: